 But while traveling in Italy most of us stick only to the usual suspects – Rome, Venice, Florence, the Amalfi Coast, Bologna, etc.

 All are well worth visiting, of course.
 But there are many other surprises that await if you dig just a bit deeper into the magnificent countryside.
 There, among the ever-changing landscape, you’ll find some of the best places in Italy you likely haven’t heard of.

 During the many years I’ve traveled through Italy I’ve discovered many of these wonderful places.
 Here are five you may never have visited, but are worth seeking out on your next trip to Italy.

 Most Americans have never visited Lecce because it’s located in Puglia, far south down in the “heel” of the boot.
-Lecce well-known among many Europeans, however, and since it’s only about a 10-to 12-hour drive down from Munich.
+Lecce is well-known among many Europeans, however, and it’s only about a 10-to 12-hour drive down from Munich.
 During the summer German travelers flock here en masse.